Finitary coding and Gaussian concentration for random fields: Open problems

-\begin{question} Let $Y = \varphi(X)$, where $X$ is an i.i.d. random field and $\varphi$ is a finitary coding with infinite mean coding volume, that is, $\E(|B_\infty(0,X)|) = \infty$.
-Does the moment concentration bound of order $2$ necessarily fail to hold? \end{question}
+\begin{question} Let $Y = \varphi(X)$, where $X$ is an i.i.d.\ random field and $\varphi$ is a finitary coding.
+To what extent can the strength of concentration for $Y$ be characterized in terms of the tail behavior of the coding volume $|B_\infty(0,X)|$?
+In particular, which moment concentration bounds can be expected when $\E(|B_\infty(0,X)|)=\infty$? \end{question}

-In addition to the Ising model at the critical temperature, the voter model in dimension $d=3$ provides another example suggesting that the answer to this question is likely affirmative.